henvic/rcarweb/README.md

 ## Contributing (push, open bugs, etc)
 Feel free to push code to this repository.
 Anything you want, go to the [issue tracker](https://github.com/henvic/rcarweb/issues/).

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt](https://github.com/cowboy/grunt).
+Lint and test your code using [grunt](https://github.com/cowboy/grunt) and [recess](https://github.com/twitter/recess).

 ## License
 This software is provided "as is", without warranty.